A Dance with Dragons

 - Lord Davos Seaworth, former smuggler and now Hand of the King to Stannis Baratheon.

-- Queen Daenerys Targaryen, sole heir to the Targaryen dynasty that ruled Westeros for 300 years until their deposition 15 years prior to the first novel.
+- Queen Daenerys Targaryen, sole heir to the Targaryen dynasty that ruled Westeros for three centuries until their deposition fifteen years prior to the first novel.
 Called Stormborn, the Unburnt, the Mother of Dragons, and self-proclaimed Queen of Westeros, now ruling the city of Meereen.

 - Bran Stark, rightful heir to the late King in the North, Robb Stark, in hiding beyond the Wall and believed dead by his own family.